We hope that your visit will be enjoyable, informative and safe.

 Visitors to Larch Centre - as you enter the school site the Larch Centre building (primary phase) is to your right.
 The building has its own reception area for visitors.

 Adults visiting or working on the school site play an important part in the life of the school.
 You can play a part in keeping students safe whilst working at or visiting the school by observing the following guidelines –

 - If you have any concerns that a student may be at risk of harm report it immediately to the Senior Designated Person for child protection who can be contacted via the main office.
 Do not discuss your concerns with the student and do not carry out an investigation.

 - The DSP is LEON BROWN, DIRECTOR OF CARE AND WELL-BEING (Ext 203).
-The Deputy DSPs are Dianne Moss and Ruth Oakenfull.
+The Deputy DSPs is Ruth Oakenfull.
 The HCC out of hours safeguarding number is 0300 123 4043

 - Do not initiate verbal or physical contact with students unless it is appropriate and part of the agreed reason for your visit.

 - Do not give any personal information to students such as your mobile number, personal email or address.

 - Do not engage in any communication with students using social networking sites

 At Simon Balle All-through School the health, safety and well-being of students is of paramount concern to us.
 We listen to our students and take seriously what they tell us.
 Our aim is for children to enjoy their time as students in this school.
 We want to work in partnership with parents to help each child achieve their full potential and make a positive contribution to the world they will be part of in the future.

 To promote a safe environment for students, our selection and recruitment procedure includes all checks on staff and regular volunteers’ suitability, including Disclosure and Barring Service checks, as recommended by Hertfordshire County Council as governed by current legislation.